Obsidian Entertainment: 2003: Founding

 Obsidian Entertainment was founded by Feargus Urquhart, Chris Avellone, Chris Parker, Darren Monahan and Chris Jones on June 12, 2003.
 Prior to the establishment of Obsidian, they worked for Interplay Entertainment's subsidiary Black Isle Studios.
 At Black Isle they created several role-playing games including Icewind Dale, Planescape: Torment, and Fallout 2, and collaborated with BioWare on Neverwinter Nights, Baldur's Gate, and Baldur's Gate II.
 Most of these games were critically and commercially successful, but Interplay's financial situation was poor and the studio lost its license to produce Dungeons & Dragons-based games.
 This led to the cancellation of Baldur's Gate III: The Black Hound.
 Urquhart and most of the staff members were dissatisfied and frustrated with the cancellation, as the game had already been under development for a year and a half.
 Urquhart became convinced that staying at Black Isle was no longer a "viable option" for the team, and decided to leave the company.
-He was in his early thirties at the time, and thought that if he did not start a new company soon, he may become too old to do so.
+He was in his early thirties at the time, and thought that if he did not start a new company soon, he might become too old to do so.
 Urquhart officially left Interplay in 2003 with Avellone, Parker, Monahan, and Jones, and founded Obsidian Entertainment with them the same year.

 At the time of the company's establishment there were seven employees, including the company's five founders.
 Parker, Urquhart, and Monahan invested $100,000 to $125,000 into their newly founded company.
 When choosing the name of the company, they had prepared a short list of names for them to choose.
 The list included "Scorched Earth" and "Three Clown Software".
 The team eventually chose "Obsidian Entertainment", which they thought was strong, memorable, and felt similar to name of their old studio, Black Isle.

 Upon its establishment, the studio needed more capital in order to keep its operation running, and thus needed to gain support from publishers.
 They approached Electronic Arts, but it did not result in a project.
 The studio also contacted Ubisoft looking to make a Might & Magic game, but Ubisoft instead ended up contracting with Arkane Studios on that project, which became Dark Messiah of Might & Magic.
 Obsidian pitched a game to Take-Two Interactive called Futureblight, which was described as a Fallout-style game powered by the Neverwinter Nights engine.
 Similar to the EA and Ubisoft projects, Futureblight was never made.